The Connection Between Pain and Your Brain

 A growing understanding of how this happens – and the need to find better alternatives to pain medications – has led to renewed interest in “biopsychosocial pain management.”
 This type of treatment addresses situations, beliefs, expectations and emotions that cause a person to perceive pain in a certain way.

 Unlike drugs, biopsychosocial methods don’t mask or numb chronic pain.
 Instead, people learn to manage pain by modifying or changing what their brain tells them.
 Many say this approach relieves pain without drugs – in some cases, it’s the first time they’ve gotten relief.
-(Listen to a Live Yes!
-With Arthritis Podcast on coping with pain
+(Listen to the Live Yes With Arthritis Podcast: Reframing Pain.)

 Why You Hurt